cyber-nell/cyber-nell/README.md

 # Hiii I'm Janelle!!

-✨ I'm an aspiring Computer Science student at **University of Nottingham**, hoping to be front-end developer or go into biotech! ✨
+✨ I'm an aspiring Computer Science student going **University of Nottingham**, hoping to be front-end developer or go into biotech! ✨

 ---
 ## About me